-“Capacity restraints limited some companies in their determination to actively chase new business, using their resources to fulfil current commitments.
-Some raw material shortages were still in evidence as suppliers were challenged to get their act together and keep pace.
+“Some organisations were unable to actively pursue new business due to capacity restrictions, preferring to use their resources to fulfil existing commitments.
+Some raw material shortages were still in display as suppliers were challenged to get their act together and keep pace.